Estimated reading time: 5 minutes

 This includes the duties of care, loyalty, and obedience.

-The board has a responsibility to ensure that the church stays true to its core mission by participating in decision-making, using good judgment, setting aside personal interests to ensure the best interest of the organization is kept, and by complying with governing laws.
+The board has a responsibility to ensure that the church stays true to its core mission by participating in decision-making, using good judgment, setting aside personal interests to ensure the best interests of the organization are kept, and complying with governing laws.

 6. Monitor Conflict-of-Interest

-The board is responsible for ensuring there are no conflicts of interest and puts policies and systems in place to ensure full disclosure of any potential conflicts between outside organizations and church employees or the board.
+The board is responsible for ensuring that there are no conflicts of interest and for implementing policies and systems to provide full disclosure of any potential conflicts between outside organizations and church employees or the board.

 Do this by creating a conflict of interest policy that requires employees and board members to disclose potential conflicts and sign a conflict of interest statement.